-It is not all beer and skittles, however, as the granting of an extension of the short-term lease in the current location is still under discussion.
-Wrapped up in this is the question of the liquor licence as well as the safety of the existing structures.
+It is not all beer and skittles however as the question of the granting of an extension of the short-term lease in the current location is still under discussion.
+Wrapped up in this is the question of the liquor licence as well as the soundness and safety of the existing structures.

-At the heart of the matter is the lifeline that the Market represents to the many traders and their dependents.
-Not to mention the considerable benefit to tourism in Hermanus.
+At the heart of the matter is the lifeline that the Market represents to the many people who trade there and those who depend on them as well as the considerable benefit to tourism in Hermanus.